mlinreallife/blog/content/posts/spark-tests.md

 title: "How do I test with Apache Spark?"
 date: 2019-07-30T17:01:10+02:00
 draft: false
+description: If you are wondering how you can test with Apache Spark.
+Or if you are curious about how other projects deal with tests, this article is for you.
+I will show examples in Scala with Specs2 but the global idea can work with any language or framework test.
 ---

 If you are wondering how you can test with Apache Spark.
 Or if you are curious about how other projects deal with tests, this article is for you.
 I will show examples in Scala with Specs2 but the global idea can work with any language or framework test.